Mukul1127/Minecraft-Java-Flags/README.md

 > 2. Non-Proactive ZGC is unavailable in Java 8 and much less performant in Java 11 than it is in Java 17+.
 >
 > 3. Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
+>
+> 4. GraalVM currently disables EnableJVMCI when using ZGC since it doesn't support it.

 <br/>